Shahir-47/Sarva-template/README.md

 - npm or yarn
 - Firebase account
 - Stripe account
-- HERE Maps API key
+- Google Maps API key

-### Live Application

-You can explore the live application at [https://www.sarvabazaar.com](https://www.sarvabazaar.com) to understand how the features work in production.

 ### Environment Setup

-Create a `.env.local` file in the root directory with the following variables:
+Create a `.env.local` file in the root with:

 ```env
 # Firebase